Sunday, 30 March 2014

 Pornography can be harmful to children, especially if it functions as their first sex education.
 I'm of the opinion that it ought to be kept away from children, but since it's impossible to do so in the Internet age we should at least educate children about pornography.
 They should be informed that porn stars aren't normal people, they're comparable with top athletes.
 The very well hung men in the porn films are about as common as the 6'10" men that we see in wrestling matches.

 I still haven't answered the question.
 Does size matter?
 That depends what you mean.
-If it's a matter of sexual satisfaction, any man bigger than four inches will have no trouble satisfying a woman.
+If it's a matter of sexual satisfaction, any man bigger than four inches should be able to satisfy a woman if he has some skill.
 95% of men are between four and eight inches, so that's practically all of them.
 The few men who fall below that line will have problems, but they can find solutions with the help of a good partner.

 But it's not just a matter of sexual satisfaction, it's a matter of taste.
 If a woman only likes men with large penises the answer is Yes, size matters to her, and it's useless for any man to try to talk her out of it.
 In the same way, many men only like women with large breasts.
 This makes some women feel inferior, but they shouldn't worry about it because there are many other men who either prefer small-breasted women or don't care about size.